There are three routes you can take to travel from Chiang Mai to Kanchanaburi:

 If you are flying from Chiang Mai to Bangkok via Don Mueang then the easiest way to travel from there to Kanchanaburi is take a minivan from Morchit Bus Terminal.

-- Minivan services from Morchit Bus Station to Kanchachanaburi depart every hour from 08.00 to 17.00.
+- Minivan services from Morchit Bus Station to Kanchachanaburi depart every day frequently from 05:00 to 22:00.

 - From Don Mueang Airport take Airport bus A1 to Morchit Bus Terminal Bus A1 departs from in front of the main exit of the arrival terminal of the airport and terminates at Morchit Bus Terminal.
 The journey takes around 30 minutes and costs 30 THB.